NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Split Shot.md

-You fragment a ranged spell into a pair of smaller shots.
-If your next action is to [[Actions/Cast a Spell|Cast a Spell]] without a duration that requires an attack roll against a single target and has no effect beyond dealing damage, you roll a single attack roll and compare the result to the AC of two targets within the spell's range.
-The spell deals only half its usual damage to each target.
+You fragment a ranged spell.
+If your next action is to Cast a Spell without a duration that requires an attack roll against a single target, you can choose a second target within range.
+You roll a single attack roll and compare the result to the AC of both targets.

 This counts as one attack for your multiple attack penalty.
+To the second target, the spell deals half the amount of damage it would normally deal and has no effects beyond the spell's initial damage (such as imposing conditions or penalties).

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*